-5 Synergies and complementarities with other partnerships, initiatives and stakeholders
+Synergies and complementarities with other partnerships, initiatives and stakeholders

-The AMR challenge cannot be solved by an individual partnership and synergies, complementarities and collaboration among the existing and planned partnerships and initiatives are of utmost importance.
+The AMR challenge cannot be solved by a single partnership.
+Synergies, complementarities and collaboration among the existing and planned partnerships and initiatives are of utmost importance.
 OHAMR will therefore be in constant contact with these initiatives to identify synergies, plan potential joint activities and to avoid duplication of efforts.
 For some partnerships, a dialogue has already been initiated, for others meetings are foreseen to take place before the start of the OHAMR partnership.
 A stakeholder forum is also foreseen, potentially as a joint effort with other relevant partnerships.